 - 1) Voting Membership:

 - a) External Vice President for Local Affairs

-- b) Isla Vista Community Relations Committee Co-Chairs aa) One (1) IVCRC Internal Chair
+- b) Isla Vista Community Relations Committee Co-Chairs

+- 1. One (1) IVCRC Internal Chair

-- bb) One (1) IVCRC External Chair
+- 2. One (1) IVCRC External Chair

-- Vice Chair
+- c) Vice Chair

-- c) Vice Chaird) Treasurer
+- d) Treasurer

 - e) One (1) Events Coordinator

 - f) One (1) Community Outreach Coordinator

 - g) One (1) Greek Liaison

-- h) One (1) Publicity Coordinator
+- h) Two (2) Publicity Coordinators

-- i) One (1) Recruitment Coordinator

-- j) One (1) Special Projects Coordinator
+- i) One (1) Special Projects Coordinator

-- k) One (1) Historian
+- j) One (1) Historian

-- l) One (1) Arts & Culture Commissioner
+- k) One (1) Arts & Culture Commissioner

-- m) One (1) Graphic Design Coordinator
+- l) One (1) Graphic Design Coordinator

-- n) One Social Media Coordinator

-- o) One (1) Senate Liaison
+- m) Any Senate Liaison for IVCRC

-- p) One (1) Isla Vista Tenants Union member
+- n) One (1) Isla Vista Tenants Union member

-- (q) Any student at large who has attended a minimum of three (3) consecutive IVCRC meetings during the current academic quarter, or held a position within the past two academic quarters.
+- o) Any student at large or resident of Isla Vista who has attended a minimum of three

+(3) consecutive IVCRC meetings during the current academic quarter, or consecutive academic quarters, or held a position within the past two academic quarters.

 - 2) Non-voting Membership:

 - a) A.S.
 President

 - b) A.S.
 Attorney General

 - c) A.S.
 Controller (s)

-- C) Selection and Term of Office:
+C) Selection and Term of Office:

 - 1) The External Chair, Internal Chair and Vice Chair, shall be nominated to the A.S.
-President by means of an election of all IVCRC voting members.

-- 2) The one (1) Senate Liaison shall be nominated by the Internal Vice President and approved by the Senate for the term of one (1) academic year.

-- 3) The Isla Vista Tenants Union member shall be selected within their respective organizations, and then approved by an internal process subject to the approval of the Chair, Vice Chair and President.

-- 4) The Treasurer, Outreach Coordinator, Special Projects Coordinator, Greek Liaison, Publicity, Recruitment Coordinator, Events Coordinator, Historian, and Arts & Culture Commissioner shall be appointed by Committee on Committees internally by the outgoing and incoming chairs and nominated to the A.S.
+President by means of an election of all IVCRC voting members. - 2) The one (1) Senate Liaison shall be nominated by the Internal Vice President and approved by the Senate for the term of one (1) academic year. - 3) The Isla Vista Tenants Union member shall be selected within their respective organizations, and then approved by an internal process subject to the approval of the Chair, Vice Chair and President. - 4) The Treasurer, Community Outreach Coordinator, Special Projects Coordinator, Greek Liaison, Publicity Coordinator, Recruitment Coordinator, Events Coordinator, Historian, and Arts & Culture Commissioner shall be appointed by Committee on Committees internally by the outgoing and incoming chairs and nominated to the A.S.
 President to serve for a term of one (1) academic year.

-- D) Duties and Powers of the Committee:
+D) Duties and Powers of the Committee:

-- 1) Advise the Associated Students President, External Vice President for Local Affairs, and the Associated Students Senate on all matters pertaining to student life in Isla Vista.

-- 2) Responsible for serving as a liaison between Associated Students and the following groups or organizations when in effect:

-- a) Isla Vista Recreation and Park District